hypermodeinc/modus/sdk/assemblyscript/examples/textgeneration/README.md

-# Hypermode Text Generation Example Plugin
+# Modus Text Generation Example

 This example shows how to invoke a model that can perform text generation.
 It can generate either simple text or structured data, depending on which function is called.